vmware-archive/postfacto/README.md

 ## License

 Postfacto is licensed under the **GNU Affero General Public License** (often referred to as **AGPL-3.0**).
 The full text of the license is available [here](LICENSE.md).
-It's important to note that this license allows you to deploy an instance of Postfacto for private or internal use.
+It's important to note that this license allows you to deploy an instance of Postfacto for private, public or internal use.